ec-europa/eubfr-data-lake/docs/HOW_TO_TEST.md

 ## Setup your environment

-Get latest version of eubfr (clone from github)
+Get latest version of EUBFR. (clone this repository)

-Copy config.example.json to config.json and set the values according to your environment:
+Copy `config.example.json` to `config.json` and set the values according for your environment:

 ```json
 {